Submissions

 Example reviews:

-• A new film examined through the lens of race and representation
+• A new film examined through the lens of race and representation.

-• A book about fandom history analyzed for its political implications
+• A book about fandom history analyzed for its political implications.

-• A TV show’s finale as commentary on collective action
+• A TV show’s finale as commentary on collective action.

-• A documentary about social movements
+• A review of a documentary about social movements.

 Personal Essays & Reflections